What42Pizza/Processing-GUI-System-2/README.md

 Now, ExampleButton will print that text whenever it is clicked.
 Also, the argument 'This' is the button that called the function.

+NOTE: Do not use this to edit the element's family tree.
+If you do so, you'll probably run into problems with ConcurrentModificationException.

 <br />
 <br />
 <br />